-It’s a well-known fact that exercise is an essential component of our overall physical, mental and emotional health.
-The simple act of moving our body starts a positive chain reaction that burns fat and calories, builds muscle strength, increases blood flow, pumps “feel good” hormones that reduce pain and improve mood, among many other benefits.
+It's a well-known fact that exercise is an essential component of our overall physical, mental, and emotional health.
+The simple act of moving our body starts a beneficial chain reaction that burns fat and calories, builds muscle strength, increases blood flow, and pumps feel-good hormones that promote a positive mood, among many other benefits.

 Much like different cuisine from around the world, distinct exercise styles emerged from various countries that have their own flavors, approaches and techniques that may appeal to some but not to others.
 If you’re looking for a new way to stay fit this year, you might want to give one or several of these international mind-body fitness methods a try.

 Tai Chi Chuan, commonly called Tai Chi, is an ancient Chinese martial arts tradition which originated in Taoist and Buddhist monasteries.
 Today Tai Chi is practiced worldwide as a gentle, but powerful way to utilize breathing, visualizations and movement to work the entire body all at once.
 The philosophy of the Yin and Yang is at the core of Tai Chi – where everything consists of two opposing forces that harmonize with each other to create a whole.
 Often described as “meditation in motion,” each graceful posture flows into the next without pause, ensuring that your body is in constant, balanced motion.
 Focusing the mind solely on the movements of the form helps to bring about a state of mental calm and clarity, while also strengthening the muscles of the whole body.
 The gentle nature of the practice makes Tai Chi ideal for all age groups.
 In fact, in public parks all over China, you can see large groups of young to elderly people keeping the ancient tradition alive today.